In California, there is no specific statute that prohibits breaking and entering. However, a person who breaks and enters will likely face charges for

 1.1.
 Burglary, PC 459

-Prosecutors must prove the following to convict a person of burglary in California:
+Prosecutors must prove the following to convict you of burglary in California:

-- the person entered any residential or commercial building or room, and
+- you entered any residential or commercial building or room, and

-- the person did so with the intent to commit a felony offense or a theft once inside.1
+- you did so with the intent to commit a felony offense or a theft once inside.1

-Note that a person does not have to go completely inside a building in order to “enter” it.
+Note that you do not have to go completely inside a building in order to “enter” it.
 Merely reaching an arm into an open window counts as entering because the building’s outer boundary was breached.

-Also note that people can get convicted of burglary even if they do not break into the residence or structure.
+Also note that you can get convicted of burglary even if you do not break into the residence or structure.
 Simply walking in through an unlocked door or open window would qualify.
-(Breaking and entering laws back in the nineteenth century required that burglars forcibly enter structures in order to be guilty, but this rule has since been done away with.)
+(Breaking and entering laws back in the nineteenth century required that you forcibly enter structures in order to be guilty, but this rule has since been done away with.)

-Just entering a structure qualifies as burglary as long as the person has intent to commit a felony or theft.
-It is not necessary that the accused actually commits the intended felony or theft.
+Just entering a structure qualifies as burglary as long as you have intent to commit a felony or theft.
+It is not necessary that you actually commit the intended felony or theft.

 Here, Jim is a burglar under PC 459.
 This is true even though he did not steal a single item.
 The mere intent to steal is enough to convict him in a commercial burglary or a residential burglary case.